ikushlianski/family-car-booking-backend/README.md

 - {entity}.mapper.ts - mappers 1) network <-> business logic 2) business logic <-> database
 - {entity}.service.ts - business logic concerning this entity
 - {entity}.repository.ts - layer for DB queries and data mapping from and to the data access layer

-- {operation-with-entity}.handler.ts - a Lambda handler that knows about API Gateway event structure and delegates work to services and repositories
+Handlers are located in `services/handlers` directory.
+Each handler should be thin, know only about API Gateway event structure, and form responses.
+Otherwise, it merely delegates work to the services and repositories.

 ## Database
 DynamoDB is used for this project, a single-table design is attempted using [ElectroDB](https://github.com/tywalch/electrodb) for easier interaction with DynamoDB API.